Create Role Description

 Gain consensus and commitment from others, and resolve issues and conflicts

-• Use facts, knowledge and experience to support recommendations
+• Use facts to support claims

 Results Deliver Results